Link

 Can JPedal extract text from any PDF file?

-JPedal extracts text from PDF files that contain actual text content.
-Scanned PDFs that consist entirely of rasterised images do not contain extractable text — those require OCR, which is outside JPedal’s scope.
-If a PDF was generated from a Word document, a layout application, or programmatically, the text will be extractable.
+JPedal extracts text from PDFs that contain actual text content.
+Scanned PDFs consisting entirely of images require OCR, which is outside JPedal’s scope.

 Does JPedal return text with position information?

 Yes.
-Word list extraction returns each word alongside its bounding box coordinates on the page.
-This makes it possible to reconstruct reading order, identify columns, or map extracted words back to their visual location.
+Word list extraction returns each word with its bounding box coordinates, making it possible to reconstruct reading order, identify columns, or map words back to their visual location.

 Can JPedal extract text from a specific page range?